A Luxury Train Ride From the Rockies to the Red Rocks – My Detailed Canyon Spirit Review

 In Glenwood Springs, Colorado

-Built in 1906, and restored with all its original details, the Glenwood Springs train station made a fitting stop for a journey such as ours.
+Built in 1906 and restored with all its original details, the Glenwood Springs train station made a fitting stop for a journey such as ours.
 The Canyon Spirit ground staff greeted us with warm welcomes and eagerly directed us toward our hotels.

 The two Canyon Spirit partner hotels were a very easy walk from the train station.
-Across the street from the station, the historic Maxwell Anderson expertly combines its 100 hears of history with a modern flair.
+Across the street from the station, the historic Maxwell Anderson expertly combines its 100 years of history with a modern flair.

 Five minutes down the road was the equally historic Hotel Colorado.
 Previous guests included President Teddy Roosevelt, the “Unsinkable” Molly Brown, and Buffalo Bill Cody.
 I think I was in good company in my well appointed room.